Polyakov's formulation of $2d$ bosonic string theory: Introduction

 called {\it critical string theory}\footnote{The term "critical" refers in fact to the {\it critical dimension} $D=26$ needed to get a Weyl invariant theory without quantizing the Weyl factor $e^{\omega}$ in \eqref{decompg}.}.
 Concretely, this was further discussed by D'Hoker-Phong \cite{DhPh} who wrote

-for some constant $C$, where the determinants are defined by zeta regularizations, $P_g$ is a first-order elliptic operator mapping $1$-forms to trace-free symmetric $2$-tensors, and $J_g$ is the Gram matrix of a fixed basis of $\ker P_g^*$ (see Section \ref{fullpartfct} further details).
+for some constant $C$, where the determinants are defined using spectral zeta functions, $P_g$ is a first-order elliptic operator mapping $1$-forms to trace-free symmetric $2$-tensors, and $J_g$ is the Gram matrix of a fixed basis of $\ker P_g^*$ (see Section \ref{fullpartfct} further details).
 Then Belavin-Knizhnik \cite{BeKn} and Wolpert \cite{Wo2} proved that the integral \eqref{reductionDhPh} with $D=26$ diverges at the boundary of (the compactification of) moduli space, a problematic fact in order to establish well-posedness of the partition function for critical $D=26$ (bosonic) strings.

 Noncritical string theories are not formulated within the critical dimension $D=26$, yet they are Weyl invariant.
 The idea, emerging once again from the paper \cite{Pol}, is that for $D\not=26$ the integral \eqref{Zlqg} possesses one further degree of freedom to be integrated over corresponding to the Weyl factor $e^\omega$ in \eqref{decompg}.
 For $D\leq 1$, hence ${\bf c_{\rm M}} \leq 1 $, Polyakov argued that integrating this factor requires using Liouville quantum field theory.
 In other words, applying once again the change of variables \eqref{decompg} to \eqref{Zlqg} yields